Stripe's value hits $95 billion after payment giant's latest fundraising

 From Limerick in the southwest of Ireland, the Collisons sold their first business for a reported $5 million while John, the younger of the two, was still in school.

-The pair left Limerick to study at Harvard University and Massachusetts Institute of Technology, where they founded Stripe.
+The pair left Ireland to study at Harvard University and Massachusetts Institute of Technology.
+They dropped out, moved to Palo Alto, California and founded Stripe.

-While Stripe surpassed the $74 billion which rocket company SpaceX was valued at last month when it raised $850 million of equity, TikTok-owner ByteDance is valued at some $180 billion.

-Additional reporting by Scott DiSavino in New York, Radhika Anilkumar in Bengaluru and Sujata Rao in London; editing by Peter Cooney and Jason Neely
+Additional reporting by Scott DiSavino in New York, Radhika Anilkumar in Bengaluru and Sujata Rao in London; editing by Peter Cooney, Jason Neely and Cynthia Osterman

 Our Standards: The Thomson Reuters Trust Principles.